org-mushroom-kingdom/ttn-workflows/README.md

 | triggered-by-api | Is true if called by API | Boolean | true | false |  Should be set to true if using Github API or Github CLI |
 | perform-server-check | Do the server check | Boolean | N/A | true |  Set this to false if you don't want to do the server check logic. |

+These are primarily of use/value when the workflow isn't in the default branch.
+However, if you did merge the workflow into the default branch and then run it via the Github UI, the default value of `notes` and `triggered-by-api` make it obvious that this is the case.

 #### Different ways to activate workflow_dispatch
 <ins>Via API Call</ins>
 Note: This will require the use of a personal access token since the workflow uses actions/checkout.
 Be sure to create a token with repo permissions before you try this!